innative-sdk/innative/README.md

 inNative currently requires C++17 to build, and only supports Visual Studio 2019.
 After installing the LLVM/LLD binaries or building it from source, open `innative.sln` in Visual Studio and build the project, or run `msbuild innative.sln`.

 ### Linux
 Once you've installed the LLVM/LLD binaries or built it from source, run `make` from the top level source directory to build all inNative projects.
 Use `make clean` to wipe the results, which may sometimes be necessary if `make` does not recognize a dependency changed.
+If you have `Nix` installed, you can build inNative by running `nix-shell` in the root directory and then running `make`.

 Any Linux system configured with [flatpak](https://flatpak.org/setup/) can build a standalone SDK bundle and install it to their system for development inside containers: